RunLLM/aqueduct/src/ui/README.md

 The suffix ```-rc0``` signifies that the current version is a release candidate for version 0.0.1.

-When finished developing, update the version number to ```0.0.1``` and release alongside the Aqueduct client.
+When finished developing, update the version number to ```0.0.1``` and release alongside other Aqueduct components.

 ### Future Work:
 - Use npm/yarn workspaces for a better development workflow to handle getting latest changes from @aqueducthq/common.